 Running time: 31 minutes

 Alistair McAlpine started working for the family building firm Sir Robert McAlpine at the age of sixteen.
-After his first job on Howard Robinson's Shell Centre on London's South Bank, he want on to work with many of the pre-eminent architects of the post war era: Denis Lasdun, Basil Spence and YRM.
-His close relationship with Cedric Price spanned many decades, until the latter's death in 2003.
+After his first job on Howard Robinson's Shell Centre on London's South Bank, he went on to work with many of the pre-eminent architects of the post war era: Denis Lasdun (see The Architecture Of Urban Landscape), Basil Spence and YRM.
+His close relationship with Cedric Price (see Technology Is The Answer But What Was The Question? and Ten Californian Architects) spanned many decades, until the latter's death in 2003.

 Recorded in London.

 If you would like to purchase a talk from Pidgeon Digital for one session please click below.
 You will have access to the talk for as long as you keep your browser window open, so make sure you are ready to watch it before you purchase!

 Do you want to purchase this talk for £5.00?